 We can provide a bespoke session to student officers in universities that are preparing for ELIR, and also provide more detailed consultancy support where required.

-There is more information about the review of the Quality Enhancement Framework on our Current Issues in Quality webpage.
+There is more information about the review of the Quality Enhancement Framework on our Quality Arrangements webpage.

-You can find out more about ELIR on the QAA's website.
+You can find out more about ELIR on the QAA Scotland website.

 For more information, please contact Steph Kirkham.